-It has been 10 months since we planted five Lavender Grosso plants in front of our deer fence, and I’m happy to say, they’re looking great!
+Summer 2021 UPDATE: It has been 10 months since we planted five Lavender Grosso plants in front of our deer fence, and I’m happy to say, they’re looking great!
 They smell amazing, the flowers are beautiful and the bees love them.
 To see the bees in action watch this video.
 I’ve definitely learned my lesson and will diligently prune all five of these Lavender plants low next spring once I see the first new leaves.
 Lavender rewards you when you take care of it and prune it regularly to avoid woody stems.
-Please review the original post for more detail about maintaining this beautiful, aromatic herb that is perennial in many areas.
+Continue reading the original post for more detail about maintaining this beautiful, aromatic herb that is perennial in many areas.

 First, I did a serious inspection of my sad looking lavender.
 Check out my video if you want to see inside a woody lavender shrub!

 Next, I researched the proper way to prune woody Lavender.
 Yes, there is a right and a wrong way to do it.
 The wrong way can kill the lavender plant.
 Especially avoid cutting into any woody branches, if you have them.

 Here is a brief video about pruning lavender that I found to be very helpful.

 As I continue to learn my lesson in lavender care, I tried to find out what variety of lavender I have.
 Mine is five years old but I couldn’t find any record of it.
 I “always” keep my plant tags but once again this one was left out.
 I’m starting to feel sorry for this lavender, so as an apology, it’s going to get a meticulous pruning and a promise not to ignore it again.